thoom/ripple/README.md

 of executable strings that will be run after the git repo has been updated and composer has been run.
 For example, you could remove a cache directory and re-add it.

+    :composer:
+      :path: /usr/local/bin/composer.phar   #If missing, composer will be downloaded to the folder
+      :vendor: clean                        #If vendor=clean, the vendor directly will be deleted and redownloaded
+      :command: install                     #Either "install" or "update"
+      :source: dist                         #Either "dist" or "source"
+      :flags: -o                            #Other flags
+    :git:
+      :branch: master                       #The name of the branch to pull from
+      :remote: origin                       #The name of the remote to pull from
     :post_exec:
       - rm -rf cache
       - mkdir cache